MicrosoftDocs/cpp-docs.tr-tr/docs/standard-library/regex-traits-class.md

 ### <a name="remarks"></a>Açıklamalar

-Üye işlevini saklı döndürür `locale` nesnesi.
+Üye işlevi saklı döndürür `locale` nesne.

 ### <a name="example"></a>Örnek